Planning a funeral

 Religious beliefs

 It is important when deciding between a burial and a cremation that you consider your own religious or spiritual beliefs; as well as those of the deceased if you’re making the decision on behalf of someone else.
-Some religions have specific traditions or guidelines regarding burial or cremation.
+Some religions have specific traditions or guidelines regarding burial or Direct cremation.

-For example, christian religions or other christian denominations, including catholicism, eastern orthodoxy, and some protestant denominations, traditionally prefer a burial.1 This preference is based on the belief in the resurrection of the body and the importance of the physical remains as part of the deceased’s identity after their passing.2 regardless of your religion, its important you consider how you wish to be remembered and the legacy you are leaving behind.
+For example, christian religions or other christian denominations, including catholicism, eastern orthodoxy, and some protestant denominations, traditionally prefer a burial.
+This preference is based on the belief in the resurrection of the body and the importance of the physical remains as part of the deceased’s identity after their passing. regardless of your religion, its important you consider how you wish to be remembered and the legacy you are leaving behind.

 Costs and environmental impacts

 When choosing between a burial or cremation it is important to also consider the cost.
-Generally speaking a cremation tends to be cheaper than burial due to factors such as cemetery plot costs, casket expenses, and embalming fees.3 Therefore when planning your funeral, or a funeral on behalf of a loved one, it is important you consider your budget and financial situation.
+Generally speaking a cremation tends to be cheaper than burial due to factors such as cemetery plot costs, casket expenses, and embalming fees.
+Therefore when planning your funeral, or a funeral on behalf of a loved one, it is important you consider your budget and financial situation.
 No one wants to create additional financial stress on friends and family left behind.

 Additionally, for many the potential environmental impact of a burial versus a cremation is also a very important consideration.
 Cremations are associated increasingly with high levels of energy consumption and greenhouse gas emissions whereas a burial requires only land space.
 This said, there are more modern technologies emerging that are able to reduce the environmental impact of cremations; better satisfying the many people who are looking for more sustainable alternatives.